 It is important that students absent from school and miss assignments and/or summative assessments, complete these as soon as possible from the original assessment date unless otherwise determined by the teacher.
-Students who miss significant time due to vacation are missing valuable learning that cannot be replicated through a "homework" package.
-Classroom discussion, problem solving and collaborative opportunities with their peers and many other unique learning opportunities are missed.
-If your child will be absent due to vacation, teachers will provide families with key concepts that will be taught/learned while they are away.
+When students miss a significant amount of time due to vacation, they are missing valuable learning that cannot be recreated through a worksheet package.
+Classroom discussion, problem solving and collaborative opportunities with their peers and many other unique learning opportunities are lost.
+If your child is absent due to vacation, teachers will provide families all the necessary information and materials needed to understand the key concepts that will be covered while they are away.
 It is expected that parents will support their child in learning these outcomes.